bryanapperson/blog/content/musings/the-odyssey/index.md

 glory, one that tells a story of returning home to find it no longer there.
 It elucidates true wisdom as fidelity, hospitality, and a swift return to those you love.

+### Thoughts on the Robert Fagles Translation

+I read through the {{< external href="https://amzn.to/3anJBhW" text="Robert
+Fagles translation"/>}} and found it enjoyable, more so than his [Iliad](/musings/the-iliad).
+The reading was rich in imagery and, although I don't know ancient Greek yet to judge against Homer, it definitely had beautiful poetry.
+This read almost like a modern novel.
+There were few or no awkwardly rendered portions.
+It was something you could sit down and really fall into.